amperity/amperity-lambda-runner/README.md

     - `lambdas/amperity_runner.py` The lambda logic written by Amperity devs to handle, hopefully, most of the logic for your lambda.
     - `lambdas/lambda_handlers/` A repository of custom handlers that you can reference for help.
 - `test/` Repository for the test suite.
 Primarily used to test `amperity_runner` but if there's something you'd like to write for your handler feel free to add it!
+    - `test/fixtures` Any file with a .ndjson extension put into this folder will be hosted in fakes3 when the docker containers are launched.
 - `util/` Where all the local development scripts, tools, etc live
 - `docker-compose.yml` Where we define our local containers.
     - `lambda_gateway` Our mock gateway container and entrypoint for the local environment